This review of General Practice Nurses summaries the challenges and opportunities facing this vital part of the Primary Care workforce.

 This QNI report is based on an online survey carried out by the QNI in 2015.

-This report is based on information gathered using an online survey tool from nurses working in General Practice in 2015.
-Over 3400 nurses contributed to the survey, which was published in January 2016.
+Over 3400 nurses working in general practice contributed to the survey, which was published in January 2016.

 - 33.4% of General Practice Nurses are due to retire by 2020